crowding/ansible-role-audio/index.md

     load-module module-native-protocol-tcp auth-ip-acl=127.0.0.1;10.0.0.0/24;192.168.0.0/24 auth-anonymous=1
     load-module module-native-protocol-unix auth-group=audio socket=/tmp/pulse-server
     load-module module-zeroconf-publish

 Then I made a file in `/etc/systemd/system/pulseaudio.service` to start pulseaudio as a daemon:

     [Unit]
     Description=Pulse Audio
     Documentation=man:pulseaudio(1)
     After=sound.target

     [Service]
     Type=simple
     ExecStart=/usr/bin/pulseaudio -v
     User=pulse
     Group=audio

+### system mode is unnecessary

-Now, PulseAudio offers something called [system mode][], which requires you to start the server as root in multi-user audio setups.
+Now, PulseAudio has a setting called [system mode][], which requires you to start the server as root in multi-user audio setups.
 And there is [a page about the dire consequences of doing so.][bad idea].
 The thing is, I was able to make shairport-sync connect, from one user account, to a pulseaudio daemon running under a different user account, without running in system mode.
 And I know it's not running in system mode because it's obeying the configuration in `default.pa` and not that in `system.pa`.
 So it seems like system mode isn't even necessary, in the headless server scenario. `systemd` takes care of daemonizing and insulating pulseaudio in its own user account.

 Now, there is already a "user" pulseaudio service defined in `/usr/lib/systemd/user/pulseaudio.service` and `/usr/lib/systemd/user/pulseaudio.socket`.
 This apparently is how the logged-in user requests a pulseaudio server to start up -- systemd spawns the server on connection to the socket.
 I wound up deleting the pulseaudio files in `/usr/lib/systemd/user/` (as well as the symlinks that point to them) and creating similar files in `/etc/systemd/system` to define a system service.
-I found it was _not_ necessary to use pulseaudio's "system mode;" systemd is perfectly capable of starting a program under a daemon account.
+Again, I found it was _not_ necessary to use pulseaudio's "system mode;" systemd is perfectly capable of starting a program under a daemon account.

 [system mode]: https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/SystemWide/
 [bad idea]: https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/WhatIsWrongWithSystemWide/